Updating your Project Settings

 The Model Session Timeout setting determines the amount of time between when an end user last interacts with your project and when the underlying session on the Epicenter backend servers is closed.

-Keeping this short will reduce the DCU hours your project uses.
+Keeping this short will reduce the computing power your project uses.
 However, making this too short may mean that a user has to "start over" while in the middle of working with your project.
 The default value of 30 minutes should be a good balance for most models.

 The Edit Project Name setting allows you to change the formal name for your project, which appears throughout Epicenter.
 (Note that this does NOT change the Project ID, which is the unique identifier for your project and forms part of the project's URL.)